-Within our sport there are many thousands of athletes, coaches, officials, support personnel and family members.
+Within our sport there are many tens of thousands of athletes, coaches, officials, support personnel and family members.
 This sporting landscape presents a significant challenge in relation to the identification of who, when and where to target for Clean Athletics education.
+Globally, we are subject to decisions, rules and policies of the World Anti-Doping Agency (WADA) World Athletics and World Para Athletics including the Athletics Integrity Unit (AIU).
+The International Olympic Committee (IOC), the International Paralympic Committee (IPC) and the International Testing Agency (ITA).
+The British Olympic and Paralympic Associations (BOA and BPA), European Athletics (EA) and the Commonwealth Games Federation (CGF).

-The previous Strategy has been delivered, and this Strategy developed, during a period of increased focus and interest in the Global Anti-Doping fight.
-This period has seen the German broadcasters, ARD, report into alleged Russian Doping practice and the publication of both the Pound and McLaren reports.
+Previous Strategies have been delivered, and this Strategy developed, during a period of increased focus and interest in the Global Anti-Doping fight.
+Many factors have contributed to the thinking and decision making within this Strategy document..

-Over recent years we as a department have been conscious of the negative perception of the Anti-Doping language and identity and have considered how we can best address this.
 In January 2017 the UKA Anti-Doping department became the UKA Clean Athletics department.
-Clean Athletics is more than a simple rebrand, it is an aspiration and it is our aim, supporting Clean Athletics is our role.
+Clean Athletics is more than a simple rebrand, it is an aspiration, and it is our aim, supporting Clean Athletics is our role.